 Balancing the Relationship between People and Nature

-The Waterton Biosphere Region (WBR) is recognized internationally as a special place where people work together to demonstrate innovative approaches to conservation and sustainable use.
-Designated by UNESCO in 1979, the WBR was Canada’s second biosphere reserve, and the first to include a national park at its core.
+The Waterton Biosphere Region (WBR) is recognized internationally as a special geographical place where people work together to demonstrate innovative approaches to conservation and sustainable use.
+Designated by UNESCO in 1979, the WBR was Canada’s second biosphere region, and the first to include a national park at its core.

 As part of UNESCO’s ‘Man and the Biosphere’ Program, the Waterton Biosphere Region strives to achieve a sustainable balance between three primary goals: